- Excellent optical performances

 - Lower shipment expenses due to smaller size

 - A smaller vision system or measurement machine is preferred by the industry

-- Indicates the dimensions and shape of image, where "Ø =" stands for diameter and "x=" indicates the nominal image height and length (Tech Info for related drawing).
+- Indicates the dimensions and shape of image, where "Ø =" stands for diameter and "x=" indicates the nominal image height and width (Tech Info for related drawing).